-THIS DEED OF COVENANTS is made of n this day of Two
+THIS DEED OF COVENANTS is n nade on this day of Two

-ThousandBETWEEN having its
+ThousandBETWI EEN having its

 registered office at (hereinafter called the

-"NBFC") of the one part and Mr./Ms of
+"NBFC") of the one part and Mr./Ms. of

-(hereinafter called the "Director") of the other er part.
+(hereinafter called the "Director") of the he other part.